Marjorie Agosín

-Marjorie Agosín (born June 15, 1955) is a Chilean-American writer.
-She has gained notability for her outspokenness for women's rights in Chile.
-The United Nations has honored her for her work on human rights.
+Marjorie Agosín (June 15, 1955 – March 10, 2025) was a Chilean-American writer.
+She won notability for her outspokenness for women's rights in Chile.
+The United Nations honored her for her work on human rights.
 The Chilean government awarded her with the Gabriela Mistral Medal of Honor for Life Achievement in 2000.
-She is a recipient of the Belpré Medal.
-In the United States, she has received the Letras de Oro, the Latino Literary Prize, and the Peabody Award, together with the United Nations Leadership Award in Human Rights.
+She has been a recipient of the Belpré Medal.
+In the United States, she received the Letras de Oro, the Latino Literary Prize, and the Peabody Award, together with the United Nations Leadership Award in Human Rights.

-Life
+Early life and education

-Agosín was born in 1955 to Moises and Frida Agosín in Bethesda, Maryland, before quickly moving to Chile, where she lived with her Jewish family in a German community.
+Agosín was born in 1955 to Jewish Chilean parents, Moisés and Frida Agosín, in Bethesda, Maryland, where her father Moisés was completing graduate studies.
+At the age of three months her family returned with her to Chile, growing up in Santiago and at the family's summer house in El Quisco where the poet Pablo Neruda was an occasional guest.
 While she was raised to appreciate her Jewish heritage, her family also appreciated the dominant Catholic culture of Chile.
 Her aunt even organized Easter Egg hunts for her and her mother adored the beauty of the Catholic churches in Chile.
 Agosín attended the Hebrew School in Santiago, Chile.
-After the coup d'état of September 11, 1973, she left with her family to live in the United States.
+In 1970 she left with her family to live in the United States, where her father became a professor of chemistry in Athens, Georgia; after the Chilean coup d'état of September 11, 1973, the move became permanent.